younseoryu/gorunpy/README.md

 # GoRunPy

 Embed Python's ML, AI, and data science ecosystem into your Go binary with type-safe bindings.
 No CGO, no shared libraries, no Python runtime required.
+GoRunPy is ideal when you need Python libraries but don't want to manage a separate Python service.
+Not ideal for High-frequency, low-latency calls — Use gRPC with a persistent Python service instead.

 ```python
 @gorunpy.export